-- 1 Insert the Pro Tools LE Installer disc into your DVD drive. - 2 On the Pro Tools LE Installer disc, locate and open the Additional Files\Pro Tools Demo Sessions Installer folder. - 3 Double-click LE Demo Session Setup.exe. - 4 Follow the onscreen instructions. - 5 When prompted, select your audio drive as the install location and click Next to begin the install. - 6 When installation is complete, click Finish.
+- 1 Insert the Pro Tools LE Installer disc into your DVD drive. - 2 From your DVD drive, locate and open the Additional Files\Demo Sessions Installer folder. - 3 Double-click LE Demo Session Setup.exe. - 4 Follow the onscreen instructions. - 5 When prompted, select your audio drive as the install location and click Next to begin the install. - 6 When installation is complete, click Finish.

-() The demo session can be opened by doubleclicking the Filtered Dream.ptf file (located in the Filtered Dream Demo Session folder).
+The demo session can be opened by doubleclicking the Filtered Dream.ptf file (located in the Filtered Dream Demo Session folder).